allanchua101/hau-ai-powered-lms/README.md

 ### Features

-- Making Youtube videos play using VueJS components
+- Play YouTube videos using VueJS components
 - Implement a voice command recognition system that allows remote control of the learning materials
 - Implement a chatbot that responds to queries to enhance learning experience of viewers.
 - Showcase different edge-based AI capabilities and prove that we can build AI-enabled frontends with no backends